Tile Wainscoting for the Bathroom

-Subway tile wainscoting is a great choice for a bathroom.
-It has a beautiful look and it also protects your walls.
+Subway tile wainscoting is a great choice for bathroom walls.
+It has a beautiful look and it also protects the walls from moisture and scuffs.
 Here are some things to consider before you install yours.

-In our recent bathroom renovation I decided to go with a subway tile wainscot around the entire room (it is a small bathroom).
+In our recent bathroom renovation I decided to continue the subway tile from the shower walls to flow out of that area and around the entire room (it is a small bathroom).
+Outside of the shower, I guess it is called wainscot.

 Having been through it – I can probably help you answer some common questions about the right height, material, etc.